About the Memorial

 Female Combat Statue

-The third Soldiers Statue is from the Vietnam Era.
+The third Soldiers Statue is from the Vietnam War.
 His hand is reaching out to his battle buddy's shoulder to offer strength.
+It pays homage to an African American soldier who lost his life during the war.

-The fourth is from Korea, filing into the courtyard to honor and console a brother.
+The fourth is from The Korean War, filing into the courtyard to honor and console a brother.
+The Statue echoes the sacrifice of a Polynesian Soldier that fought and died there.

 WWII Statue